 At ORYX we always look forward to planning and hosting photographic adventures to the world’s fourth largest island – Madagascar.
 The country is situated just off the east coast of Africa, home to a wealth of unique flora and fauna to observe and photograph.

 Madagascar is a destination of great endemism, over 70% of the 250,000 wildlife species on the island are found nowhere else in the world, while it’s estimated that 90% of the plant-life on the island is also native to the country.
 Not only do these species only occur in the country, but in many cases they are restricted to niche habitats on the island.
 When crafting our custom and scheduled group Madagascar photo tours, we try our very best to cover different areas of varying habitats.
 In search of species diversity, iconic scenery and cultural flare, we explore the country’s east, south and west areas.
-So read on as ORYX Photo Tour Leader Kirsten Frost shares some of his favourites with us.
+So read on as ORYX Photo Tour Leader Kirsten Frost shares some of his favourite photo hotspots with us!